markusbuchholz/urosa_underwater_autonomy/README.md

 ## Run UROSA

-UROSA's agents are powered by Large Language Models (LLMs).
+UROSA's agents are powered by LLMs.
 We use Ollama to run these models locally.
 Follow these steps to set up the required AI agent.

 1.  **Install Ollama**